ibm-cloud-docs/vpc/vpn-onprem-check-point.md

    1. To save the changes, click **File > Save All**.
    1. In SmartConsole, install the Access Control Policy on this Security Gateway object.

-   For more information, see [NAT-T Compatibility With Check Point Devices ](https://support.cohesive.net/support/solutions/articles/31000156433-nat-t-compatibility-with-check-point-devices){: external}.
+   For more information, see [NAT-T Compatibility With Check Point Devices](https://support.cohesive.net/support/solutions/articles/31000156433-nat-t-compatibility-with-check-point-devices){: external}.